Cottesloe railway station

 Cottesloe railway station is a railway station on the Transperth network.
 It is located on the Fremantle line, 12.4 kilometres from Perth station serving the suburbs of Cottesloe and Peppermint Grove.

 History

 Cottesloe station was originally established as Bullens Siding in 1884.
 Robert Napoleon Bullen was the proprietor of the Albion Hotel.
 The station was a request stop.
 Passengers could stop the train with a provided red flag in daylight or a candle in a jar at night.
 In June 1892 the station was renamed Cottesloe and became a regular stop for trains.

 The station closed on 1 September 1979 along with the rest of the Fremantle line, re-opening on 29 July 1983 when services were restored.
 Cottesloe was previously the junction for a now lifted parallel freight line that ran to the Leighton Marshalling Yard.

+From 2034, Cottesloe station's platforms are planned to be extended to the north to accommodate six-car trains.

 Station location

 Cottesloe station is located on the eastern edge of Cottesloe near the boundary with Peppermint Grove.
 The tracks lie between Curtin Avenue and Railway Street, two important roads in the area.
 There are two access points from each of these roads: At the southern end of the platform a pedestrian bridge provides access by stairs to the platform; those on the northern end of the platform require crossing the tracks at grade level to reach the platform.